kjopelaget/discussions/README.md

 discussions
 ===========

-Ideas and discussion for the platform
+Ideas and discussion for the platform.

+Use the issues to contribute the discussion.